ganelson/inform-evolution/proposals/0028-extension-documentation-revisited.md

 contains a chapter called "Perforations", a section called "Embossing" and an example "The Red Mercury".

+### Images

+Extension documentation should not use externally hosted images, i.e., images on some server which requires an Internet access to fetch.
+Instead, they should use only their own private images, and in the following way:

+(i) Image files should be stored in the `Images` subdirectory of the documentation directory.

+(ii) Images should be displayed using the usual Markdown `![...]` notation, but using the _leafname alone_ as the image label.
+Thus, if `InvertedJenny.jpg` is one of the image files in the `Images` subdirectory, it can be displayed thus:

+	Only 100 of the following have ever existed:

+	![1918 24c US stamp of a Curtiss JN-4 plane but printed upside-down][InvertedJenny.jpg]

+In fact, to display just the image, it would be enough to write:

+	Only 100 of the following have ever existed:

+	![InvertedJenny.jpg]

+but the full form is highly recommended since it provides alt-text for display by screen-readers for partially sighted users.

 ### Indexing

 An extension to Markdown provides for traditional TeX-style indexing markers: